gsergey418/akademi/README.md

 ## Docker

-There's an option to run an akademi network simulation in docker with 3 bootstrap nodes and 100 regular nodes.
+There's an option to run an Akademi network simulation in docker with 3 bootstrap nodes and 100 regular nodes.
 To start it run make swarm.
 (You need to have docker installed on your system)
 ```
 $ make swarm
 ```